Reports: Customizing a Pivot Table

 Sorting Pivot Table columns by their corresponding summary values: This option allows you to sort Pivot Table columns based on summary values corresponding to pivot column values.

 To sort a pivot table based on its summary values:

 - Right-click the summary column's header.

-When you right click Summary Column and select Sort Descending -> By Product Category, Sales values in Summary column corresponding to Product Category column will be sorted in descending order as shown below.
+When you right-click Summary Column and select Sort Descending -> By Product Category, Sales values in the Summary column corresponding to Product Category column will be sorted in descending order as shown below.

-When you select Sort Descending -> By Product, Sales values in Summary column corresponding to Product column will be sorted in descending order as shown below.
+When you select Sort Descending -> By Product, Sales values in the Summary column corresponding to the Product column will be sorted in descending order as shown below.